Facts

 by St. Baldrick's Foundation

-The signs and symptoms of neuroblastoma relate to the local effects the tumor has on the surrounding structures.
-Because they are vague and non-specific, it can take many months for a diagnosis of neuroblastoma to be made.
+The signs and symptoms of neuroblastoma depend on where the tumor is located.
+Because they are similar to symptoms of other much more common childhood illnesses, it can take many months for a diagnosis of neuroblastoma to be made.

 • Constipation